-Student Name DOB School Home eroom Teacher Grade e received and reviewed o e e 2.
-A e e ach parent of a student enr the Code of Virginia that sets forth the duty of colled in a public school to assist the school in student conduct and compulsory school attendance To put to occ school post to want easionally publish our stude of publications or release the he information on the scho of our students and the great work they do, we like ents' names, photographs, or achievements in our he information to local newspapers.
-We may also hele's web site.
-We understand that you may not holo, or achievements published.
-Please initial newsl vements published in school child's photo, name, and/or academic or athletic of publications (i.e. newspapers, yearbooks, and/or cal newspapers, and/or posted on the school's web school's social media. yearb ic achievements published ooks, and/or newsletters, e ng my child's photo, name, and/or academic or in school publications (i.e. newspapers, etc.), released to local newspapers, and/or posted or maintained on the school's social media.
+Student Name DOB School Homeroom Teacher Grade I have received and reviewed each of the following: Contents of the Standards of Student Conduct.
+A copy of § 22.1-279.3. of the Code of Virginia that sets forth the duty of each parent of a student enrolled in a public school to assist the school in enforcing the standards of student conduct and compulsory school attendance A copy of the compulsory attendance law.
+Release of Student Information To publicize the achievements of our students and the great work they do, we like to occasionally publish our students' names, photographs, or achievements in our school publications or release the information to local newspapers.
+We may also post the information on the school's web site.
+We understand that you may not want to have your child's name, photo, or achievements published.
+Please initial below to let us know your wishes.
+I consent to having my child's photo, name, and/or academic or athletic achievements published in school publications (i.e. newspapers, yearbooks, and/or newsletters, etc.), released to local newspapers, and/or posted on the school's web page, and/or maintained on the school's social media.
+I do not consent to having my child's photo, name, and/or academic or athletic achievements published in school publications (i.e. newspapers, yearbooks, and/or newsletters, etc.), released to local newspapers, and/or posted on the school's web page, and/or maintained on the school's social media.

-Please sign on reverse of this form and return to your child's homeroom teacher no later than September 30, 2019.
+Please sign on reverse of this form and return to your child's homeroom teacher no later than September 30, 2020.